lmullen/lincolnmullen.com/source/_posts/2013-07-26-using-library-catalog-data-for-historical-research.markdown

 - R
 ---

+*[This post originally appeared at [Religion in American History][].]*

+  [Religion in American History]: http://usreligion.blogspot.com/2013/08/quantifying-american-tract-society.html

-Since the American Antiquarian Society was generous to offer me a fellowship this summer, I took a month to research in the AAS's wonderful collections.
-A fair bit of my time was spent reading through the nearly complete print run of American Tract Society pamphlets from the early to mid nineteenth century.
+The [American Antiquarian Society](http://www.americanantiquarian.org/) was generous enough to offer me a fellowship this summer, so I took a month to research in the [AAS's wonderful collections](http://usreligion.blogspot.com/2013/06/know-your-archives-american-antiquarian.html).
+A fair bit of my time was spent reading through the nearly complete print run of American Tract Society pamphlets from the early to mid-nineteenth century.
 I wanted to answer a question: did the ATS pamphlets include "the sinner's prayer," a common feature of twentieth century evangelical tracts?
 If it did, when did the genre develop?
 I think I have an answer to that question: yes, the ATS did contribute to the development of the genre of the sinner's prayer.
 More on what I found another time, both here on the blog and in chapter two of the dissertation.

 Answering that question required a sense of how the ATS tracts were distributed over time, but reading each pamphlets was a poor way to get that sense.
 Down in the weeds of the pamphlets---most of which sounded alike---it was hard to see how the pamphlets were distributed over time.
 And whatever patterns I could discern were likely to be unreliable: I was, after all, looking for a particular pattern and was thus at risk of committing a classic historians' fallacy.
 What I needed was an external way of looking at the texts to supplement my close reading.